CS-433/ml-project-2-aiidalearn/README.md

 ### Optimizing simulation parameters

 Before executing any commands in this section, please make sure you trained and saved the models using the commands in the training models section.

+The results of the optimization are saved in `code/optimization/optimization_results.json` file.

     python3 code/optimization/optimization.py